Abe no Seimei: Senji Ryakketsu

 Abe no Seimei is credited with the Senji Ryakketsu, an Onmyōdō primer.

 In fiction

-His name appears in many works of fiction, often as a helpful, wise man and rarely as an enemy, like at Sousei no Onmyouji – Twin Star Exorcists.
-There are exceptions, such as Nurarihyon no Mago, where Seimei was also a great ayakashi and the Lord of Darkness.
+His name appears in many works of fiction, often as a helpful, wise man and rarely as an enemy, such as Twin Star Exorcists.
+There are exceptions, such as Nura: Rise of the Yokai Clan, where Seimei was also a great ayakashi and the Lord of Darkness.